Students can seek to have a decision reviewed if they feel:

 - Admission or selection – denied admission or selection

-- Assessment – dissatisfied with an assessment task mark or unit’s final result
+- Assessment – dissatisfied with an assessment task mark or official unit result

 - Cancellation of enrolment – for international students only